precice/community-training/fsi-workflow/03_fluidMesh/tasks.md

 blockMesh
 ```

 If you only want to look at the topology of the domain, without yet meshing it, you can run `blockMesh -write-vtk`.
 You can then visualize the `blockTopology.vtu` file in ParaView.
+You can enable the `Axis Grid` in the Properties tab.

 ![Topology of the domain in ParaView](images/blockmesh-write-vtk.png)